(n) Provisions, Contingent Liabilities and Contingent Assets

 Notes : Explanation for changes in Ratio by more than 25%

-(i) Improvement in Debt Equity Ratio is mainly due to decrease in borrowings and increase in internal accruals for the year.
+(i) Increase in Debt Equity Ratio is mainly due to increase in short term borrowings in the current financial year

-(iv) Net Profit Ratio is declined due to fall in the turnover and profitability of cable division primarily due to slowdown in the optical fibre cable business.
+(iv) Net Profit Ratio is declined due to fall in profitability of EPC division in the current financial year.

-(v) Return on Investment is increased due to significant rise in market price of quoted equity shares in current year as compared to previous year.
+(vi) Return on Investment is negative due to fall in market price of quoted equity shares in current year as compared to previous year.

 53. The Quarterly Returns or Statement submitted to Banks pursuant to working capital facilities provided, are materially in agreement with Books of Accounts.